 Question 7: In your view, which factors prevent cooperation?
 And which factors enable it?

-Strong inclinations for interference in the Mekong countries.
+Strong inclinations for non-interference in the Mekong countries.
 The inability to use regional platforms for shared decision-making arises from sovereignty.
 The uneven abilities of regional civil society to address their own government also affects cooperation.
 There are probably many shared concerns across regional CSOs.

 “The consensus-driven thing is frustrating”.
 But when consensus is obtained, then it is impressive.